GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/02_importingMeshes.md

 importOptions->importTangents = true;
 ~~~~~~~~~~~~~

-## Caching {#importingMeshes_d_d}
+## Caching
 Sometimes you need to import a mesh you don't want to only use for rendering, but rather for manually reading its contents.
-When that's the case you can enable the @ref bs::MeshImportOptions::cpuCached "MeshImportOptions::cpuCached" option.
+When that's the case you can enable the @bs::MeshImportOptions::cpuCached option.

-This will allow you to call @ref bs::Mesh::getCachedData "Mesh::getCachedData()" and to manually read individual vertices and indices of the mesh.
+This will allow you to call @bs::Mesh::getCachedData and to manually read individual vertices and indices of the mesh.

 Note that caching a mesh means its data will be available in system memory, essentially doubling its memory usage.